1 March 2019

 If you are working for a company, you’ve probably heard of this one.
-It is a compulsory saving tool set up by your employer.
+A provident fund is a compulsory saving tool set up by your employer.
 Your contribution is taxed, but your employer’s isn’t, so often the employer makes the contribution on the employee’s behalf.
 At retirement, the fund’s benefits are fully available in cash once the tax has been paid.

 At retirement, only a third of the capital can be taken as a lump sum.